codefoster/codefoster.com/source/_posts/edison-setup.md

 I like to keep things simple, so I&#39;m going to help you get started with the Edison as easily as possible.

 In a subsequent post, I&#39;m going to show you how you can very, very easily start writing JavaScript to control your Edison.
-You won&#39;t have to deal with Wiring code, you won&#39;t have to install the Arduino IDE (argh!), and you won&#39;t have to install Intel&#39;s attempt at an IDE - Intel XDK IoT Edition.
+You won&#39;t have to deal with Wiring code, you won&#39;t have to install the Arduino IDE (argh!), and you won&#39;t have to install Intel&#39;s attempt at an IDE - _Intel XDK IoT Edition_.
 You&#39;ll be able to use [Visual Studio](http://visualstudio.com/community), deploy to the device wirelessly, and then have plenty of time when it&#39;s done to jump in the air and click your heels together.

 In another post, I&#39;m going to show you how to use Azure&#39;s Event Hub and Service Bus (via a framework called NitrogenJS) to not only do cool things on _one_ Edison, but to do cool (likely cooler actually) things on multiple Edisons, other devices, webpages, computers, etc.